RSchlenker/docker_mean_stack/README.md

 ### Angular - API mapping.
 Since angular is executed on the client side, it doesn't know the docker-DNS resolves.
 How to navigate to the api?
 - Pipe through nodejs? --> The frontend-nodejs does know the backend

+### Docker Volumes
+Propably necessary to give read-only access for the development directory